 The CCC shall prepare the application form to be filled out and submitted by prospective host countries and make this available simultaneously with the criteria.
 The CCC shall also prepare a 1-2 page summary questionnaire to be completed by each applicant.
 The document shall present information in a uniform fashion to enable easy comparison among different applications.

-3. The criteria, application form and summary questionnaire, in a draft form, shall be submitted to the executives of the IFMBE and IOMP for consideration and revision, prior to approval by IUPESM Council.
+3. The criteria, application form and summary questionnaire, in a draft form, shall be submitted to the officers of the IFMBE and IOMP for consideration and revision, prior to approval by IUPESM Council.